gobuffalo/pop/fizz/README.md

 * `size` - The size of the column.
 For example if you wanted a `varchar(50)` in Postgres you would do: `t.Column("column_name", "string", {"size": 50})`
 * `null` - By default columns are not allowed to be `null`.
 * `default` - The default value you want for this column.
 By default this is `null`.
+* `default_raw` - The default value defined as a database function.

 ## Drop a Table